 It’s amazing really, but even as seasoned experts of the dating scene, the first date can bring on a remarkable range of emotions.
-I guess it goes to show that just because we’re dating over 50, it doesn’t mean that we’ve got all of the answers.
-One of the most common questions we’re asked is how to pick a first date location.
+I guess it goes to show that just because we’re over 50 and still dating, it doesn’t mean that we’ve got all of the answers.
+One of the most common questions we’re asked at maturity dating is how to pick a first date location.
 Here are eight tips:

 - Try to pick an activity that you both enjoy.
 This sets the tone, if you choose something only you like, imagine how your date may feel, struggling to stay polite, bored and disappointed?
 This is a strategy that also sets the stage for something you can afford.